 Introduction to Box Plot in Excel

-If you are a statistic geek, you often might come up with a situation where you need to represent all the 5 important descriptive statistics which can be helpful in getting an idea about spread of the data (namely minimum value, first quartile, median, third quartile and maximum) in a single pictorial representations or in a single chart which is called as Box and Whisker Plot.
-First quartile, median and third quartile will be represented under a box and whiskers are something that gives you minimum as well as maximum values for the given set of data.
+If you are a statistic geek, you often might come up with a situation where you need to represent all the 5 important descriptive statistics which can be helpful in getting an idea about the spread of the data (namely minimum value, first quartile, median, third quartile and maximum) in a single pictorial representation or in a single chart which is called as Box and Whisker Plot.
+For example, the first quartile, median, and third quartile will be represented under a box, and whiskers give you minimum and maximum values for the given set of data.
 Box and Whisker Plot is an added graph option in Excel 2016 and above.
 However, previous versions of Excel do not have it built-in.
-In this article, we are about to see, how a Box-Whisker plot can be formatted under Excel 2016.
+In this article, we are about to see how a Box-Whisker plot can be formatted under Excel 2016.

 What is a Box Plot?